Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 #!/bin/sh
 while read line; do
 # send curl data to exif tool and then store only the relevant gps position data
+# thanks to my teammate Nils for tips on how to process the input :)
 echo $(exiftool <(curl --silent $line) | tail -n 1 | cut -d ':' -f2 | tail -c +2)$'\r' >> exif.txt
 done < out.txt
 ```